Chubu, City Guides, Kanto, Road Trip

 3. Former Kaichi School

 Kaichi School was one of the first schools in Japan.
-If you are interested in seeing how schooling was done, I suggest visiting this place.
+If you are interested in seeing how schooling in Japan was done, I suggest visiting this place.
 However, if you are out of time you can give it a miss.

 4. Nawate Dori